Carthage is ranked No. 5 in the nation among baccalaureate institutions for student participation in short-term study abroad

 “J-Term is one of the most amazing things about Carthage.”

 They head to Sweden to study international business and marketing, meeting with top executives at major companies like Volvo Cars, Saab Aerospace, and ABB Robotics.

-More than 330 Carthage students traveled with faculty to more than 16 countries as part of the College’s January Term 2017.
+Every year, new destinations are added.
+More than 400 Carthage students traveled with faculty to 21 countries as part of the College’s January Term 2018.

 “J-Term study tours have become part of the culture of the College,” said David Steege, senior associate provost.

 This culture has earned Carthage a place in the Top 5 among baccalaureate institutions for student participation in short-term study abroad.
 The Institute of International Education ranked Carthage No. 5 in the nation in its 2018 Open Doors Report on International Education Exchange.